SimonMonecke/lightweight-cctray-monitor/README.md

 * open the file lightweight-cctray-monitor.html in your browser

 ## TODO
-- [x] scale the font automatically
+- [x] scale font automatically
 - [x] replace javascript config with json file
-- [x] compute the number of cols automatically
+- [x] compute the number of steps in a col automatically
 - [x] add a option to ignore steps with a specified prefix
-- [ ] fix typo scaling for small window size
+- [ ] fix font scaling for small window sizes
 - [ ] change colors
 - [ ] fix debug mode